-Volcanoes, lightning strikes, child sacrifices, and gods: It has the be the Incas.
+Volcanoes, lightning strikes, human sacrifices, and gods: It has the be the Incas.

 Bioarchaeologists have been studying the 500-year-old remains of child sacrifices found on top of the volcanos Ampato and Pichu Pichu in the Andes.
 As reported by Science in Poland (PAP), an official outlet of the Polish government, their research has found that a surprising number of the sacrifices have been struck by a bolt of lightning.